 You can use the notes above to accomplish crop rotation or you can simplify the rotation as follows:

 To follow a simple four-year crop rotation, divide your garden into four areas or plots: Plot One, Plot Two, Plot Three, and Plot Four.
 In each of the next four years, grow a different crop or different members of the four crop families in a different plot following this rotation:

-This four-year crop rotation intersperses members of the other vegetable families among members of the Tomato, Onion, Bean, and Cabbage families.
+This four-year crop rotation intersperses members of the other vegetable families among members of the Tomato, Bean, and Cabbage families, and Others.
 Here is how they are grouped:

 1. Tomato Family and others (Solanaceae family)